-1.3.3 Relevant rule making process
+1.3.3 Assessment of the expedited rule making process under section 96 of the NEL

+As indicated in section 1.3.2, the Commission received a written objection to the expedited Rule making process from the Clean Energy Council.
 Following receipt of a written objection to the expedited Rule making process, the Commission must under section 96 of the NEL, assess whether, in its opinion, the reasons set out in the objection are misconceived or lacking in substance.
-After this analysis the Commission must either:
+On completion of this analysis the Commission must either: